alhajee/ckan/doc/maintaining/installing/install-from-package.rst

 4. Set up a writable directory
 ------------------------------

-CKAN needs a directory where it can write certain files, regardless of whether you are using the :doc:`/maintaining/filestore` or not (if you do want to enable file uploads, set the :ref:`ckan.storage_path` configuration option in the next section).
+FMLD needs a directory where it can write certain files, regardless of whether you are using the :doc:`/maintaining/filestore` or not (if you do want to enable file uploads, set the :ref:`ckan.storage_path` configuration option in the next section).

-1. Create the directory where CKAN will be able to write files:
+1. Create the directory where FMLD will be able to write files:

    .. parsed-literal::

      sudo mkdir -p |storage_path|

 2. Set the permissions of this directory.
-   For example if you're running CKAN with Nginx, then the Nginx's user (``www-data`` on Ubuntu) must have read, write and execute permissions on it:
+   For example if you're running FMLD with Nginx, then the Nginx's user (``www-data`` on Ubuntu) must have read, write and execute permissions on it:

    .. parsed-literal::